MAHIR-BABBAR/ML-Models/README.md

 # ML-Models Repository

-A collection of machine learning models, pipelines, and utilities for various tasks.
-This repository is designed for easy exploration and implementation of ML workflows.
+A collection of machine learning models,projects etc. This repository is designed for easy exploration and implementation of ML workflows.

 ---

 ## Features

 - Prebuilt models for classification, regression, and clustering.
-- Data preprocessing utilities (e.g., scaling, encoding).
+- Data preprocessing utilities (e.g., scaling)
-- Hyperparameter optimization scripts.
 - Modular and extensible design.

 ---